 In this regard, company listings such as clutch.co or goodfirms.co prove to be a useful source of information.
 There are 131 firms on clutch.co and 177 on goodfirms.co so far.
-So you have to be patient to look through the whole list until you decide.
+So you have to be patient to look through the whole list until you decide to hire blockchain developer.
 However, the platforms offer verified customer reviews and independent company rating to help you make an informed decision before you sign the contract.

 Yet, hiring a blockchain development company also has a number of pitfalls you should take into account.
 First of all, most companies price their services higher, compared to independent developers because of the overheads and hidden costs associated with their in-house employees.

 Plus, you should be careful about the cooperation model and terms your provider offers.
-Make sure to pre-vet your potential providers with all due diligence.
+Make sure to pre-vet your potential providers with all due diligence before hiring developers.

 A new source of great blockchain developers